 In addition, applicants are required to show they have resided for at least three months immediately preceding the filing of Form N-400 in the USCIS district or state where the applicant claims to have residency (See 8 CFR §316.2(a)(5) & §319.1(a)(5)).

-- A recognized American institution of research (List of Recognized American Institutions of Research and Other Recognized Organizations)
+- A recognized American institution of research (see the list of recognized American institutions of research and other recognized organizations);

-- An organization designated under the International Immunities Act
+- An organization designated under the International Immunities Act; or

-An organization may obtain USCIS recognition as an American institution of research for the purpose of preserving the continuous residence status of its employees who are, or will be, naturalization applicants assigned abroad for an extended period of time.
-The requesting organization should follow the instructions found on the Requesting Recognition as an American Institution of Research page.
+An organization may obtain USCIS recognition as an American institution of research for the purpose of preserving the continuous residence status of its employees who are, or will be, naturalization applicants assigned abroad for an extended period.
+The requesting organization should follow the instructions found on our Requesting Recognition as an American Institution of Research page.

 - Immigration & Nationality Act General Requirements